WeCodePixels/theia-sticky-sidebar/README.md

 ### ResizeSensor

-Theia Sticky Sidebar uses the [CSS Element Queries](https://github.com/marcj/css-element-queries) library to detect when your sidebars change height, the afterwards recalculate their positions.
+Theia Sticky Sidebar uses the [CSS Element Queries](https://github.com/marcj/css-element-queries) library to detect when your sidebars change height, so that it can recalculate their positions.
 This can happen if you are using an [accordion](http://v4-alpha.getbootstrap.com/components/collapse/#accordion-example), for example.

 You can choose **not** to include the `ResizeSensor.min.js` script in your page, in which case Theia Sticky Sidebar will continue to function (possibly even a bit smoother) but will not automatically detect height changes.